-Tijana Milenkovic, the Frank M. Freimann Collegiate Associate Professor of Engineering, has received the CRA-E Undergraduate Research Faculty Mentoring Award.
+Tijana Milenkovic, the Frank M. Freimann Collegiate Professor of Engineering, has received the CRA-E Undergraduate Research Faculty Mentoring Award.

 She is one of two winners of this award for 2021.